egekorkan/ProxyServient/README.md

 ## Installation Requirements:

-You need to install [node-wot](https://github.com/thingweb/node-wot) in order to run the RegistryAgent.
+You need to install [node-wot](https://github.com/thingweb/node-wot) in order to run the RegistrationAgent.

-Then open RegistryAgent.js in WithoutManagement and WithManagement folders and modify the module imports according to the installation location of your node-wot.
+Then open RegistrationAgent.js in WithoutManagement and WithManagement folders and modify the module imports according to the installation location of your node-wot.
 These are found in the very beginning and marked in bold below:

 var TDParser = require("**/home/eko/Code**/node-wot/packages/node-wot-td-tools/dist/td-parser");
 var servient_1 = require("**/home/eko/Code**/node-wot/packages/node-wot/dist/servient");